R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata: R2

 \subsubsection{Modeling the cost and selecting the executor}

-\textbf{Objective function.} Let $V=\{v_1,...,v_N\}$ denote a sequence of edge nodes along the path from the client to the producer, $v_i$ is the chosen $i$th node to execute function, $C_d^i$ be the computation delay on $v_i$, and $T^{i,j}_{type}$ be the delay of transmitting the $type$-packet from $v_i$ onto $v_j$.
-We abbreviate ``client'' and ``producer'' to $c$ and $p$ respectively.
+\textbf{Objective function.} Let $V=\{v_1,...,v_N\}$ denote a sequence of edge nodes along the path from the client $c$ to the producer $p$, $v_i$ is the chosen $i$th node to execute the function, $C_d^i$ be the computation delay on $v_i$, and $T^{i,j}_{type}$ be the delay of transmitting the $type$-packet from $v_i$ onto $v_j$. \Fig \ref{fig:2-phase-delay-model} depicts the delay model of R2 and includes the executor selection delays (or the cost estimation, the first phase) and the result processing (the second phase).
+The first phase mainly selects the best executor $v_i$ according to the metadata retrieved by sending an metadata-Interest.
+The second phase retrieves the raw data from $p$ by sending an result-Interest on a node $b$ \footnote{We temporarily use $c$ and $b$ interchangeably.
+Section \ref{sec:stop-condition} gives the specific usage of $b$.}, performs the function on the node $v_i$, and returns the result.
 Then the end-to-end delay $D$ may be written as:

-Where $T^{c,p}_{metadata-interest}$, $T^{p,b}_{metadata}$, $T^{b,p}_{result-interest}$, $T^{p,i}_{data}$, and $T^{i,c}_{result}$ are the transfer delay of metadata-\Interest, metadata, result-\Interest, \Data and result respectively.
+Where $T^{c,p}_{metadata-interest}$, $T^{p,b}_{metadata}$, $T^{b,p}_{result-interest}$, $T^{p,i}_{data}$, and $T^{i,c}_{result}$ are the transfer delay of metadata-\Interest, metadata, result-\Interest, \Data, and result, respectively.
 Formula \ref{eq:total-delay} indicates that the end-to-end delay contains two parts. $T^{c,p}_{metadata-interest} + T^{p,b}_{metadata}$ is the delay of the executor selection of the first phase, and $T^{b,p}_{result-interest} + T^{p,i}_{data} + C^i_d + T^{i,c}_{result}$ the result processing delay of the second phase.

-Our objective function is $\min_{v_i \in V} D$.
+To minimize the end-to-end delay $D$, we select the best executor $v_i$.
+Thus, our objective function is $\min_{v_i \in V} D$.
 The cost $T^{c,p}_{metadata-interest}$ of forwarding the metadata-Interest to the producer is inevitable.
 Thus, we further simplify the objective function to:

 \(T^{p,i}_{data}, C^i_d \) and $T^{i,c}_{result}$ are dominated by the position of executor $v_i$ within the continuum, where $v_i$ is the pivot that contributes to $D$.